ColleagueRiley/X11-Drag-n-Drop/README.md

 First, [X11 Atoms](https://tronche.com/gui/x/xlib/window-information/properties-and-atoms.html) will be initiated.
 X11 Atoms are used to ask for or send specific data or properties through X11.
 Then, the window's properties will be changed, allowing it to be aware of [XDND](https://freedesktop.org/wiki/Specifications/XDND/) (X Drag 'n Drop) events.
 When a drop happens, the window will receive a [`ClientMessage`](https://www.x.org/releases/X11R7.5/doc/man/man3/XClientMessageEvent.3.html) Event which includes an `XdndEnter` telling the target window that the a has started.
 While the drop is in progress, the source window sends updates about the drop to the target window via ClientMessage events.
-Each time the target window gets an update, it must confirm that it received the update; otherwise, the interaction will end.
+Each time the target window gets an update, it must confirm it received the update; otherwise, the interaction will end.
 Once the drop happens, the target window will receive a [`SelectionNotify`](https://www.x.org/releases/X11R7.5/doc/man/man3/XSelectionEvent.3.html) event.
 The target window will handle this event, convert the data to a readable string, and then send a ClientMessage with the `XdndFinished` atom to tell the source window that the interaction is done.